 Prepare for storm season

-Every year we write editorials about preparation.
+Every year we write editorials about being prepared for tropical storms.
 June 1 through Nov.
-30 is officially hurricane season here.
+30 is officially hurricane season in the Central Pacific.

 The Hawaiian Islands lie in an area of the world where tropical cyclones are bred in warm ocean waters.
 The topography of the islands — sharp-sided mountains and deep valleys — can intensify heavy winds.